zhiwenh/delib/README.md

 <a name="Ethereum+createAccount"></a>
 #### delib.eth.createAccount(password) ⇒ <code>Promise</code>
 Creates a new Ethereum account.
+Needs an IPC connection.

 **Returns**: <code>Promise</code> => <code>string</code> Promise return is a string of the newly created account address.

 | Param | Type | Description |